flusity/flusity-CMS/README.md

 <li>Database security: Database queries are prepared using PDO prepared statements that protect against SQL injection attacks.</li>
    </ul>
-   <p>Login to system user: Darius, Admin, User, Moderator password: 1234 ,The project is still ongoing, it is planned to add more functionalities</p>
+   <p>Login to system user:  Demo User Name: Tester and password: 1234 ,The project is still ongoing, it is planned to add more functionalities</p>
    <br>

 Author's address http://www.manowebas.lt